aMoonkin/ecocyting/README.md

 # Ecocyting
 I name it just because it sounds like excting.
-All I want is to collect some interesting and "sustained developing" I met.
+All I want is to collect some interesting and "sustained developing" things I met.

 ## problems